-()We use hazardous materials in our business.
+(\)We use hazardous materials in our business.
 Any claims relating to improper handling, storage or disposal of these materials could be time consuming and costly.

-Our research and development processes involve the controlled storage, use and disposal of hazardous materials, biological materials and minor amounts of low-level radioactive compounds.
+Our research and development processes involve the controlled storage, use and disposal of hazardous materials and biological materials.
 Our hazardous materials include certain compressed gases, flammable liquids, acids and bases, and other toxic compounds.
 We are subject to federal, state and local regulations governing the use, manufacture, storage, handling and disposal of materials and waste products.
-Although we believe that our safety procedures for handling and disposing of these hazardous materials comply with the standards prescribed by law and regulation, the risk of accidental contamination or injury from hazardous materials with the following coverage limits: up to \$25,000 per occurrence for losses related to the release of bio-contaminants, \$1 million per occurrence for losses from radioactive contamination.
+Although we believe that our safety procedures for handling and disposing of these hazardous materials comply with the standards prescribed by law and regulation, the risk of accidental contamination or injury from hazardous materials cannot be completely eliminated.
+In the event of an accident, we could be held liable for any damages that result.
+We have insurance that covers our use of hazardous materials with the following coverage limits: up to \$25,000 per occurrence for losses related to the release of bio-contaminants, \$1 million per occurrence for losses from refrigerant contamination and \$25,000 per occurrence for losses from radioactive contamination.
 Any liability could exceed the limits or fall outside the coverage of our insurance.
 We could incur significant costs to comply with current or future environmental laws and regulations.

-()We may have significant product liability exposure.
+(\)We may have significant product liability exposure.